decentraland/adr/docs/ADR-47-collections-secondary-marketplaces-v2.md

 A new fee is added: **Royalties fees**.
 The royalties fees apply only when an order or bid is executed.

 - The cut and royalties fees must be lower than 100%.
-Both happens once an order/bid is executed.
+Both happen once an order/bid is executed.
 - If the cut and royalties fees are set, both are calculated and sent independently.
-- If the royalties fees is set but the the receiver can't be calculated, the fees go the fees collector.
+- If the royalties fees are set but the receiver can't be calculated, the fees go the fees collector.
 - The owner of the contract can modify the fees.

 ### Roles